Solutions · Factories · Vietnam

 A four-year Vietnam corporate income tax holiday applies (standard for large manufacturing solar investments under the Law on Investment), after which the standard 20% rate kicks in.
 CIT is one of several levers that can be optimised for specific factory profiles — export tax-incentive zones, VAT refund claims on capex, and the specific commissioning year all affect the headline economics.

 Your numbers will differ.
 This worked example reflects one executed site.
 Your economics depend on roof area, connection voltage, monthly consumption profile, whether you pay the PPA or self-fund, your sector-specific tax treatment, and the year you commission.
-The range we see across executed Vietnam rooftop projects is project IRR 9–13% USD, equity IRR 14–18% USD at 55% gearing.
 A site assessment produces your specific numbers, not a range.

 Financing